Bauhaus Dessau Celebrates Centennial Amid Far-right Attacks | LatestLY

 "I think this campaign by the AfD — and it wasn't just one, but a series of campaigns that always target modernism — has brought us a lot of attention and support," Steiner explained.

-At the same time, she is afraid of what will happen if the AfD wins an absolute majority in the state parliament of Saxony-Anhalt in the next election since party's minister of culture would be the chairperson of the foundation board.
+At the same time, she is afraid of what will happen if the AfD wins an absolute majority in the state parliament of Saxony-Anhalt in the next election, since state's minister of culture would also chair the foundation board.

 Bauhaus is already forming alliances with other cultural institutions to fend off smear campaigns and other attacks by the far-right party engaging in culture wars on numerous fronts.